-Brake problems should never be ignored.
-There are many warning signs you need new brakes.
-When your car starts making strange noises or you feel vibrations in your steering wheel or pedal, it’s just a matter of time before your brakes fail completely.
-About 5% of car accidents and nearly 30% of commercial truck accidents are caused by brake failure.
-Your brakes are one of your vehicle’s most important safety features, but the good news is your brake system will give you many warning signs that it’s time to schedule brake replacement or repairs.
+Brake pad problems should never be ignored.
+There are many warning signs you need new pads.
+When your car starts making strange noises or you feel vibrations in your steering wheel or pedal, it’s just a matter of time before your pads fail completely.
+About 5% of car accidents and nearly 30% of commercial truck accidents are caused by pad failure.
+Your pads are one of your vehicle’s most important safety features, but the good news is your brake system will give you many warning signs that it’s time to schedule brake replacement or repairs.

 The following signs indicate your brakes are wearing out and reaching the end of their life.

 Does your car make strange noises like ticking, clicking, squealing, rumbling, or grinding when you pads?
 These odd noises may be related to brake fluid loss, scored rotors, or worn-out pads, all of which need to be repaired soon.

 If you hear a high-pitched screeching noise when you press on the pads, this is a clear sign that your pads are worn.
 Brake pads are made with a small metal shim or indicator that’s designed to give you an audible warning when your brake pads are too worn.
 This noise should be loud enough to hear with the windows up.